davidjohnbaker1/modelingMelodicDictation/README.md

 ## Work Log

 * Created timeline and repo 2018-03-14; DB
-* 30 minute pomodoro, migrated experiment to repo, one reference; DB
+* 30 minute pomodoro, migrated experiment to repo,read jspsych on fancy timeline, one reference; DB
+* 20 minute figured out how to string audio files together, began to build main loop; DB

+## Stuff I said I would do then did

+* Migrate experimental draft to this repo
+* Figure out fancy way to have melodies loaded